Best HIPAA Compliance Software for FQHCs (2026): Complete Buyer’s Guide

 HRSA’s Uniform Data System (UDS) and BPHC compliance infrastructure costs need to be justified in your annual budget narrative.
 A $499/year tool is easy to include in your IT/compliance line item.
 A $5,000/year tool requires board approval and a stronger ROI argument — possible, but harder to execute quickly.

-5. How does it address the 2024-2025 HIPAA Security Rule updates?
+5. How does it address the proposed 2026 HIPAA Security Rule update?

 The HRSA Connection: Your HIPAA SRA and Grant Compliance